fijam/reconbot/README.md

 Reconbot does not provide a way to authenticate an account to an application, so you will need to do so via some other means.
 First two sections of Fuzzysteve's guide on [Using ESI with Google Sheets](https://www.fuzzwork.co.uk/2017/03/14/using-esi-google-sheets/) explain how to do that via [Postman](https://www.getpostman.com/).

+Note that if you request the legacy v1 refresh token, it will get updated to v2 the next time you use it.

 When registering the application take note of the `Client ID` and `Secret Key`, as they are necessary for Reconbot to establish communication with ESI API.

 ## 2. Slack or Discord chat tools